 (b) the details of the unique identifier of the replacement ballot paper issued under this rule.

-31. Declaration of identity for replacement ballot papers (public and patient constituencies) – (1) In respect of an election for a Public or Patient Constituency a declaration of identity must be issued with each replacement ballot paper.
+31. Declaration of identity for replacement ballot papers (public and patient constituencies) – (1) In respect of an election for a Public or Patients' Constituency a declaration of identity must be issued with each replacement ballot paper.

 (2) The declaration of identity is to include a declaration –